JamitLabs/ProjLint/README.md

 **Lint-only Flags:**
 - `--xcode`, `-x`: Output are done in a format that is compatible with Xcode – for usage in Build Scripts.
+- `--timeout`, `-t`: Seconds to wait for network requests until skipped.
+- `--ignore-timeouts`, `-i`: Ignores if network requests time out without reporting errors/warnings.

+NOTE: It is recommended to set the options `--timeout 2` and `--ignore-timeouts` if you plan to run `projlint lint` automatically on every build.
+Otherwise your build time might increase significantly on bad internet connections.

 ### Configuration